Max Simon

 Sources

 The main sources for reconstructing Max Simon’s biography are his personnel files as an SS officer and documents produced by both the defence and prosecution for his trials.
 The study of Franz Josef Merkl, mentioned in the literature list, cites source material from 30 archives located throughout Europe.
-For the personnel files, see German Federal Archives, Berlin, R 9361-III/194365; R 9361-III/556921; R 601/2389.
-For documents related to the investigations and trials see the federal archives in Ludwigsburg and Koblenz, the state archives in Augsburg and Nuremberg, the British National Archives in Kew (London), and the U.S. National Archives in College Park, MD.
+For the personnel files, see Bundesarchiv in Berlin (German Federal Archives in Berlin), R 9361-III/194365; R 9361-III/556921; R 601/2389.
+For documents related to the investigations and trials see the Zentrale Stelle der Landesjustizverwaltungen zur Aufklärung nationalsozialistischer Verbrechen in Ludwigsburg (Central Office for the Investigation of National Socialist Crimes in Ludwigsburg) and Bundesarchiv in Koblenz (German Federal Archives in Koblenz), the state archives in Augsburg and Nuremberg, the National Archives in Kew (London), and the U.S. National Archives in College Park (Maryland).

 Literature